dineshchhantyal/portfolio-v2/content/about/index.md

   - Agile Methodologies
 ---

-I'm currently in my sophomore year at the [University of Louisiana - Monroe](https://ulm.edu), pursuing a major in Computer Science and a minor in Mathematics.
+I'm currently in my junior year at the [University of Louisiana - Monroe](https://ulm.edu), pursuing a major in Computer Science and a minor in Mathematics.
 My journey in the world of programming is still in progress, fueled by a passion for learning and innovation.

 In parallel with my academic pursuits, I'm gaining hands-on experience as a Student Web Developer at the university, ensuring the impeccable quality of webpages for various departments.